 They use now falsified presumptions about TSH sensitivity to T4 and T3 hormones in circulation (this belief is especially untrue regarding T3 levels in T4-monotherapy and in cases of nonthyroidal illness).

-Their focus on TSH reference boundaries contrasts directly with their own findings about the utter failure and uselessness of a “normal TSH” range to judge the individual’s current thyroid hormone status as truly euthyroid.
+Their faith in TSH reference boundaries contrasts directly with their own findings about the utter failure and uselessness of a “normal TSH” range to judge the individual’s current thyroid hormone status as truly euthyroid.

-Based on prior scientific proof that TSH amplifies T3 and T4, they extend this to the judgment that the clinical significance of TSH beyond reference range is also amplified.
+Based on prior scientific proof that TSH amplifies T3 and T4, they extend this to the judgment that the clinical significance of TSH beyond reference range is “probably always” also amplified.